fuseraft/kiwi/docs/strings.md

 # Strings

-The `String` type in Astral is used to represent text data.
+The `String` type in Kiwi is used to represent text data.

-Strings in Astral are wrapped with either double-quotes or single-quotes.
+Strings in Kiwi are wrapped with either double-quotes or single-quotes.

 ### Defining a String